-According to the resolution of the Executive Committee Meeting No. 4/2019 held on April 25, 2019, the Company has approved the sale of land without buildings (Investment property) totaling of Baht 21.4 million.
-Later, on December 7, 2020, the Company has entered into a contract to sell the land to unrelated persons totaling of Baht 23.53 million. details of receiving payment as follows:
+10.2 According to the resolution of the Executive Committee Meeting No.4/2019 held on 25 April 2019, the Company has approved the sale of land without buildings (Investment property) totaling of Baht 21.4 million.

+On 7 December 2020, the Company has entered into a contract to sell the land to third party totaling of Baht 23.53 million (Appraised value based on the independent appraiser report of Baht 21.39 million of land).
+The detail of receiving payment as follows:

-- On December 4, 2020, the deposit was received amount of Baht 2.35 million at the date of the contract. - Received the second deposit amount of Baht 2.35 Million within March 7, 2021. - Residual land value amount of Baht 18.82 Million agreed to pay on the transfer date of the ownership within June 7, 2021.
+- The first deposit amount was received Baht 2.35 million on 4 December 2020 at the date of the contract. - The second deposit amount was received Baht 2.35 million within 7 March 2021.